TITLE 89: SOCIAL SERVICES

 4) real property when a good faith effort is being made to sell at a reasonable price,

-6) non-liquid asset or assets (see Section 121.57(b)(2)(B)) which have a lien against it as a result of a business loan and the household is prohibited by the security or lien agreement from selling the asset or assets,
+6) non-liquid asset or assets (see Section 121.57(b)(2)(B)) that have a lien against it as a result of a business loan and the household is prohibited by the security or lien agreement from selling the asset or assets,

 7) monies received from the Social Security Administration under the PASS Program that are held in a separate account, or

-i) Licensed Vehicles
+i) Vehicles

-(Source: Amended at 29 Ill.
+(Source: Amended at 38 Ill.
 Reg.
-5499, effective April 1, 2005)
+4475, effective January 29, 2014) |